jackrbhumphrey/TensorFlowInstallation/Tutorial.md

 	////////////////////////////

-	Using this youtube video, you can access a functioning Jupyter notebook and test out TensorFlow with a sample dataset.
+	Using this youtube video, you can access a functioning Jupyter notebook and test out TensorFlow with a sample dataset provided in the youtube comments

 	https://www.youtube.com/watch?v=1ZyococPDYU